Silver Russell Syndrome

 Orpha code: 116 ICD code: Q87.3

-Beckwith-Wiedemann syndrome (BWS) is a genetic disorder characterized by overgrowth, tumor predisposition and congenital malformations.
+Beckwith-Wiedemann syndrome (BWS) is a genetic disorder characterised by overgrowth, tumor predisposition and congenital malformations.
 Patients tend to grow at an increased rate during the 2nd half of pregnancy and in the first few years of life; adult heights are typically in the normal range.

 Orpha code:648ICD code:Q87.1